-Document Presenting details on Required for all applications Consultation notice 1.
-The development proposed (description), timescales, case office details and how information can be viewed. r contact Existing site plan Extent of the playing field as defined by The Town and Country P (Development Management Procedure) (England) Order 2015.
+Document Presenting details on Required for all applicatio Consultation notice The development proposed (description), timescales, case office details and how information can be viewed. r contact Existing site plan Extent of the playing field as defined by The Town and Country P (Development Management Procedure) (England) Order 2015.
 Location and nature of existing buildings.
 Location and nature of existing facilities for sport (including the I summer and winter playing pitches).
-Significant features (e.g., trees, slopes, paths, fences, sewers) 1.
-Existing levels across the site1.
-G Proposed site plan 7.
-Location and nature of the proposed development.
-8. Extent of playing field area to be lost (including the area covered proposed development and any associated works, e.g., landscap 9.
-Location and nature of all existing facilities for sport (clearly show revised locations from the existing plan).
-10. Any changes to existing features and levels1. ing).
+Significant features (e.g., trees, slopes, paths, fences, sewers) .
+Existing levels across the site. - Proposed site plan Location and nature of the proposed development.
+Extent of playing field area to be lost (including the area covered proposed development and any associated works, e.g., landscap Location and nature of all existing facilities for sport (clearly show revised locations from the existing plan).
+Any changes to existing features and levels. ing).
 Supporting statements 11.
-Extent of playing field area to be lost (area in hectares and see possible).
+Extent of playing field area to be lost (area in hectares and see point 8 above).
 12. Reason for the chosen location and alternatives considered.
-13. Any proposed changes in the provision of indoor and outdoor factorists on the site (including ancillary facilities).
-Document Present details on ecific playing fields policy exceptions Exceptions Drawings 14.
-Internal layouts and elevations for proposed new, extended or enhanced facilities for sport (including relevant ancillary facilities) 1 .
+13. Any proposed changes in the provision of indoor and outdoor facilities for sport on the site (including ancillary facilities).
+Document Present details on Required in relation to spe ecific playing fields policy exceptions Exceptions Drawings Internal layouts and elevations for proposed new, extended or enhanced facilities for sport (including relevant ancillary facilities).
 2, 4 and 5 Supporting statements 15.
 Current and recent users of the playing field and the nature and extent of their use.
-16. How the development fits with the findings of any relevant assessment of need and/or sports related strategy (a copy of, or a web link to, the assessment or strategy should be provided) 12.
-1, 4 and 5 1, 4 and 5 17.
-How the development will be of benefit to sport (including benefit to existing and potential users) 2.
-18. The specification of any ancillary facilities e.g., sports lighting1.
-19. The specification of any Artificial Grass Pitch and reason for the chosen surface type2.
-2, 4 and 5 2, 4 and 5 4 and 5
+16. How the development fits with the findings of any relevant assessment of need and/or sports related strategy (a copy of, or a web link to, the assessment or strategy should be provided).
+17. How the development will be of benefit to sport (including benefit to existing and potential users).
+1, 4 and 5 1, 4 and 5 2, 4 and 5 18.
+The specification of any ancillary facilities e.g., sports lighting.
+19. The specification of any Artificial Grass Pitch and reason for the chosen surface type.
+2, 4 and 5 4 and 5 4

-20).
+2 20.
 How any replacement area of playing field and ancillary facilities will be delivered (including to what timescale).
-4 21 L. How, for any replacement area of playing field, equivalent or better quality will be achieved and maintained, including 3 : a.
-An assessment of the performance of the existing area b.
+4 2 21.
+How, for any replacement area of playing field, equivalent or better quality will be achieved and maintained, including : ā a.
+An assessment of the performance of the existing area p.
 The programme of works (including pitch construction) for the creation of the proposed replacement area c.
 A management and monitoring plan for the replacement area.